amitsandhel/PA273-Potentiostat-Software/README.md

 Currently the software has two versions:

 1. **pa273_v1.py:** Version 1 runs the potentiostat manually.
-Version 1 is designed to run single voltage experiements for long periods of time
+Version 1 is designed to run single voltage experiments for long periods of time
 2. **pa273_v2.py:** Version 2 runs the potentiostat using a custom command language.
 Version 2 is designed for waveform programming.
 Manuals provide more information regarding waveform programming.

 # Requirements